BOA-DevOps/BOA/README.md

 # BOA
-This is for managing BOA software projects
+This is for managing BOA software application projects